Authress-Engineering/openapi-explorer/docs/documentation.md

 #### Disable configuration
 * `display-nulls` - [false] Force rendering of null types in the models.
 By default the models will assume `null` is equivalent to `not-required`.
-* `enable-console` - [true] Allow for disabling executing the API from the specification.
-Removes the `execute button` when disabled.
-* `fill-defaults` - [true] Fills the request data with the default data.
+* `hide-defaults` - [false] Prevents filling the request data with the default data.
 * `collapse` - [false] Set the operations and components collapsed by default
 * `table` - [false] Converts the body displays from object json to a table for schemas
 * `schema-expand-level` - [9999] Expands the display of schemas and models to this depth.
 Set to `1` to display only the first level properties.

 ### Hide/Show Sections
+* `hide-console` - Disable executing the API from the specification.
+Removes the `execute button` when disabled.
 * `hide-authentication` - Hide the authentication section
 * `hide-server-selection` - Hide server selection section
 * `hide-components` - Hide the OpenAPI specification components from being displayed